Q&A Webcast Episode: 6 November 2011

 Question 4: Celebrating Holidays (37:20)

-What is the value of celebrating holidays?
+Question: What is the value of celebrating holidays?
 How do you think holidays should or should not be celebrated?
 Also, what is your favorite holiday and how do you like to celebrate it?

-My Answer, In Brief: The joy of holidays is not just a break from ordinary life but also a sense of personal integration and community fellowship.
+Answer, In Brief: The joy of holidays is not just a break from ordinary life but also a sense of personal integration and community fellowship.
 Holidays should be celebrated selfishly, so that they're meaningful and enjoyable!

-Tags: Holidays, Optional Values, Tradition
+Tags: Holidays, Personal Values, Tradition

 Listen or Download